spatulatom/spatulatom/README.md

 ## About me
 Hello there, my name is Tom.
 I'm passionate about creating frontend and full-stack interactive web apps, with stress on UI/UX and WCAG 2.2 accessibility rules compliance.
-As for the tech stack, I usually start the workflow with the design in Figma and then either:
+As for the tech stack, I use:

+ - Figma,
  - MERN - MongoDB, Express.js, React and Node.js,
- - Next.js (both App and Pages Router), TypeScript, Tailwind CSS, Jest for unit testing, Prisma, MongoDB/PostgreSQL for databases,
+ - Next.js (both App and Pages Router), TypeScript, Tailwind CSS, Jest for unit testing, Prisma for database modeling, MongoDB/PostgreSQL for databases.
- - Vite bundler,  vanilla TypeScript and Tailwind CSS.